-“Unlike theft, fraud generally doesn’t involve taking something through stealth or force,” says Taso Pardalis, an attorney and partner at Pardalis & Nohavicka Lawyers in New York City.
+“Unlike theft, fraud generally doesn’t involve taking something through stealth or force,” says Taso Pardalis, an attorney and partner at the Pardalis & Nohavicka law firm in New York City.
 “Fraud includes knowing and willful misrepresentation of fact.
 Fraud generally involves some form of deceit or even abuse by a person in a position of trust.”

-On June 18, 2018, McFarland was charged in two separate fraud schemes before Judge Naomi Reice Buchwald in U.S. District Court, where his sentencing was adjourned until July 26.
+On June 18, 2018, McFarland was charged in two separate fraud schemes before Judge Naomi Reice Buchwald in U.S. District Court.

 “Like a gambler who cannot stop playing blackjack even though he’s losing, McFarland has proven that he is unable to be truthful and to not hurt people,” says Jonathan Mandel, a criminal defense attorney in Los Angeles.

-While McFarland cools his heels in federal custody, his partner, Atkins, known as Ja Rule, a famous rapper, now faces the music in bankruptcy court, where investors, including John Nemeth, Raul Jimenez, and Andrew Newman, forced the pair into bankruptcy with an involuntary Chapter 7 petition on July 7, 2017.
+While McFarland cools his heels in federal custody, his partner Ja Rule now faces the music in bankruptcy court, where investors, including John Nemeth, Raul Jimenez, and Andrew Newman, forced the pair into bankruptcy with an involuntary Chapter 7 petition on July 7, 2017.

 Falling for the Fyre Festival Fraud

 So where did Herlihy, Lauriello, and others go wrong in falling for such a scam?
 According to Pardalis, a con like the Fyre Festival can be difficult to spot before it’s too late.